-Storm Arwen brings hurricane-force winds, paralyzing snow to United Kingdom
+Storm Arwen brings hurricane-force winds, paralyzing snow to Britain

 “Many roads remain closed so please only travel if absolutely necessary,” wrote the Met Office.

-Temperatures fell some 9 to 14 degrees below average in the wake of the system, with temperatures Saturday and Sunday nights in the 20s to lower 30s in most spots.
-The Met Office had warned of up to 4 to 6 inches of snow in the higher terrain, but some places appear to have overachieved.
+Temperatures fell to about 9 to 14 degrees below average in the wake of the system, with temperatures Saturday and Sunday nights in the 20s to lower 30s in most spots.
+The Met Office had warned of up to 4 to 6 inches of snow in higher terrain, but some places appear to have overachieved.

 Dozens stranded at pub

 Sixty-one people were stranded for more than 72 hours at the Tan Hill Inn in Yorkshire, England, Britain’s highest pub.
-They had been watching a show by an Oasis tribute band called “Noasis” when snow, strong winds and downed power lines prevented them from leaving.
+They had been watching a show by an Oasis tribute band called Noasis when snow, strong winds and downed power lines prevented them from leaving.

-The Inn staff endeavored to keep the band and its snowed-in fans warm, well-fed and entertained, based on its Facebook page updates.
+The pub’s staff endeavored to keep the band and its snowed-in fans warm, well-fed and entertained, according on its Facebook page updates.

 Crews had finally cleared the blockages as of Monday afternoon.
 “We have given a fond farewell to our previously stranded guests,” the pub’s Facebook page declared.